 Naltrexone is an opioid antagonist that is commonly used for those looking to reduce alcohol consumption or achieve sobriety.
 What it does is reduce cravings for alcohol and the likelihood of unhealthy drinking.
 When you drink alcohol, your brain produces “feel-good chemicals” called endorphins.
 For endorphins to give you the pleasurable effects of alcohol, they need to bind to the endorphin receptors that are responsible for feelings of euphoria in your brain.

-Naltrexone works by blocking these receptors so that you get less pleasure from drinking alcohol.
+Naltrexone works by blocking these receptors so that you get less pleasure from drinking alcohol when drinking on naltrexone.
 Blocking these receptors also indirectly decreases the release of dopamine, a pleasure neurotransmitter.
 As you continue to take naltrexone, your brain will no longer associate alcohol with pleasure, and you will have less desire to drink.

 Naltrexone therapy is especially helpful for a patient in the beginning phase of recovery when you have intense cravings for alcohol.
 Fighting against cravings all day takes up a lot of energy and can make you both mentally and physically tired.
 By having fewer and less intense cravings, you get more headspace to work on other aspects of recovery, such as processing emotions and developing coping mechanisms in alcohol therapy.